- Professor Sotiria Grek

 Sotiria researches the role of metrics as a policy tool that actively contributes to the making of transnational governance.
 She is interested in performance monitoring and comparison as forms of education governance, through which the project of Europeanization is pursued.
 Her research places numbers and comparison in the foreground of enquiry into policy, rather than examine them as merely offering ‘evidence’ to policy making.
 She focuses on an analysis of global education policy convergence through an examination of the mediating effects of national/local policies and practices.
 Further, she researches policy learning in transnational education governance, and especially the relationship between the European Commission and the OECD in the governing of education in Europe.

-She is currently leading (Principal investigator) a major European Research Council Starting Grant :
+She is currently the Principal investigator of a European Research Council Starting Grant:

-She is also a Co-Investigator (50% of her working time) in the research project
+She is also a Co-Investigator of the Swedish Research Council funded study:

 - 2015-2019, 'From Paris to PISA: Governing Education by Comparison 1867-2015', funded by the Swedish Research Council (£616,000) http://www.paristopisa.com/